Contact —

 Resume —

 Hi!
-My name is Sepehr, I'm a junior pursuing a bachelors in Computer Science and Mathematics at Lake Forest College.
-I have a passion for human-centered AI and creative problem-solving.
-Most of my coursework and projects focus on deep learning and AI engineering, but I've also worked on full-stack development (MERN), GPU computing with CUDA, and basic quantum computing using Qiskit.
-I'm especially excited about building creative AI models and algorithms that push boundaries and open up new possibilities.
+I'm Sepehr a junior pursuing a bachelors in Computer Science and Mathematics at Lake Forest College.
+I'm driven by a mix of human-centered AI and creative problem-solving.
+While most of my coursework and projects lean toward deep learning and AI engineering, I've also worked on full-stack development (MERN), GPU computing with CUDA, and basic quantum computing using Qiskit.
+I'm fascinated by the "sweet spot" where algorithmic automation meets human innovation, building models that don't just process data, but expand our capacity for creativity.

-While I enjoy the algorithmic and automated world, I'm just as interested in how technology connects with human creativity and innovation.
-Always open to learning and connecting; feel free to reach out!
+I thrive in the algorithmic world, but I'm just as interested in how technology connects with human innovation.
+I'm always eager to connect, learn, and collaborate on interesting problems in CS and Math, so please feel free to reach out!

 Courses: